 This feature is suitable if you only want to extend C drive but there is not enough disk space on the rest partitions of the same disk.
 How to do this work?

 Step 1: Launch MiniTool Partition Wizard and then click Migrate OS to SSD/HD Wizard from the Wizard menu.

 Step 2: Two options are offered to you.
 Here your purpose is to only extend C drive, so choose method B to continue.

-Step 3: Then you need to choose a target disk which must be larger than the used disk space of the source disk.
-Also, please ensure there are not any important data on the target disk.
+Step 3: Then you need to choose a target disk that must be larger than the used disk space of the source disk.
+Also, please ensure there is not any important data on the target disk.

 Step 5: Then you will go to a window where MiniTool Partition Wizard will tell you to change the boot order in BIOS to boot from the destination disk.